CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 |---|---|---|

-The unknown across all three buckets is the same: scope of the legislation.
-Pension phase remains 0% under any interpretation — the pension-phase exemption sits in Subdivision 295-F ITAA 1997 and is unaffected by the CGT reform’s individual-focused architecture.
+Pension phase remains 0% throughout — the pension-phase exemption sits in Subdivision 295-F ITAA 1997 and is untouched by the reform.

 Worked example 1 — Bucket B SMSF accumulation phase sale (BHP shares)